pypa/packaging.python.org/source/peps.rst

 PEP Summaries
 ==============

-:Page Status: Incomplete [1]_
+:Page Status: Incomplete
-:Last Reviewed: 2013-11-01
+:Last Reviewed: 2013-11-12

-Summaries for the most relevant PEPs in the space of Python installation and packaging.
+Summaries for the currently relevant `PEPs <http://www.python.org/dev/peps/>`_ in the space of Python installation and packaging.

 .. _PEP376s: